 Like other launchers in the Elite series, the handle on the Liberty isn’t very sturdy.
 It feels as though it could break if you tug the machine with too much force, so it’s worth handling it with care on the court and during transportation.

 The Liberty has a backup time of 4 hours.
 While you can still enjoy a decent training session, this is much lower than similar models on the market.
 One way around this is purchasing an additional battery and alternating between the two.
 That way, you’ll never be caught out in the middle of a session.

 The Lobster Elite Liberty is made from hard-wearing plastic.
 This makes the machine light in weight but also durable enough to withstand general wear and tear.
 All manufacturing defects are backed by a 2-year warranty, which is also a bonus.

-Overall, the Lobster Elite Liberty is a great tennis ball machine with a reasonable price tag.
+Overall, the Lobster Elite Liberty is a great tennis ball machine with a reasonable price tag good speed and ball capacity and is easy to use.
 In our opinion, it has all the features needed to improve your tennis skills.